Shirley Graham Du Bois: Career

 Graham Du Bois attended the Second Summit of the Organization of African Unity (OAU) in Cairo in 1964 and consulted with Malcolm X on the efforts of the Organization of Afro-American Unity (OAAU) to get support for the issues inside the US among heads of state, the UN and national liberation movements.
 Graham Du Bois announced the start of a course on television screenwriting in Accra to create a group of writers for Ghana Television.

 Living in Ghana in 1961, Graham Du Bois and her husband renounced their U.S. citizenship.
 The United States Federal Bureau of Investigation "kept tabs" on their activities in Ghana.

 Shortly after the death of her husband, Graham Du Bois became the director of Ghana Television on February 1, 1964, at the request of Kwame Nkrumah.

-In 1967, she was forced to leave Ghana soon after the 1966 military-led coup d'état, and moved to Cairo, Egypt, where her surviving son David was working as a journalist.
-There she continued writing, studied Arabic and become a supporter of Afrocentrism.
-Later she moved to China again in the midst of the Cultural Revolution.
+After Ghanaian president Kwame Nkrumah was overthrown on February 24, 1966, Graham Du Bois briefly moved from Ghana to Tanzania and became close to Tanzanian president, Julius Nyerere, and acquired Tanzanian citizenship.
+In 1967, she moved to Cairo, Egypt, where her surviving son, David, was working as a journalist.
+In Cairo, Graham Du Bois continued writing, studied Arabic and become a supporter of Afrocentrism.

+In 1968, Graham Du Bois then moved to China in the midst of the Cultural Revolution.
 During this time, Graham Du Bois sided with the Chinese communists in the Sino-Soviet split.
 She had praised China's music programs in Shanghai and she joined the Bureau of Afro-Asian Writers.
 Graham Du Bois spent time in people's communes and with the Red Guards.

 She gave talks at Yale and UCLA in 1970, where she was able to speak on imperialism, capitalism and colonialism and her experiences in countries undergoing socialist construction, such as China and Vietnam.
 She also gave W. E. B. Du Bois' writings to the University of Massachusetts, Amherst.

 She produced a movie in China called Women of the New China in 1974.
-Shirley Graham Du Bois died in Beijing, China, in 1977, where she is buried in the Babaoshan Revolutionary Cemetery.
-Her funeral was attended by many important political figures in China, including Cheng Yonggui, Deng Yingchao, and Hua Guofeng, where they honored her as a hero for her internationalism and selflessness.
-The Communist Party Chairman lay a memorial wreath in honor of Graham Du Bois, as did the embassies of Tanzania, Ghana, and Zambia.

 Death

 Shirley Graham Du Bois died of breast cancer on March 27, 1977, aged 80, in Beijing, China, and was buried at the Babaoshan Revolutionary Cemetery.
-She died as a citizen of Tanzania, Ghana, and the United States.
-She had moved from Ghana to Tanzania after Ghanaian president Kwame Nkrumah was overthrown on February 24, 1966, and became close to Tanzanian president, Julius Nyerere, and acquired Tanzanian citizenship.
+She died as a citizen of Ghana and Tanzania.
+Her funeral was attended by many important political figures in China, where she was honored as a hero for her internationalism and selflessness, including Cheng Yonggui, Deng Yingchao, and Hua Guofeng.
+The Communist Party Chairman laid a memorial wreath in honor of Graham Du Bois, as did the embassies of Tanzania, Ghana, and Zambia.